rdunlocked18/SuperUnlocked_WebView-Android/Readme.md

-# Set up FCM - Firebase Cloud Messaging
+# Set up FCM - Just add Configs :)
 If you want the FCM for send push notifications to your customer, you must to follow this steps: Like a google maps setup, you must to create or edit your project on Google Api Console.
 Go to this link: https://firebase.google.com/ and follow the instructions.
 Android side